cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

 ``section_parameter``.
 For example, the key ``genome_fasta`` will provide the configuration value of::

-    [genome]
+    genome:
-    fasta=/ifs/mirror/genomes/plain/hg19.fasta
+        fasta: /ifs/mirror/genomes/plain/hg19.fasta

-In the pipeline.ini, add the above code to the file and in the pipeline_test.py code the value can be accessed via ``PARAMS["genome_fasta"]``.
+In the pipeline.yml, add the above code to the file and in the pipeline_test.py code the value can be accessed via ``PARAMS["genome_fasta"]``.

 Therefore the code we wrote before for parsing bam files can be modified to